$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Front-end

+Sparse visual SLAM typically employs two types of feature tracking: 1) Lucas-Kanade (LK) method, as in VINS-Mono \cite{qin2017vins}, offering robustness in feature-poor environments like grass, and 2) Descriptor-based matching, notably in ORB-SLAM \cite{murORB2}, with CNN-based approaches excelling in handling large parallax for multi-UAV matching and loop closure detection, though less effective in feature-sparse areas.
+Given the importance of both multi-UAV feature matching and robustness in our work, we adopt a hybrid front-end to meet these requirements, illustrated in Fig. \ref{fig:fisheye_feature_tracking}.

+Each camera view in $D^2$SLAM tracks up to $N_{max}$ (typically 100-200) landmarks.
+Initially, we extract $N_{max_{sp}}$ (50-150) SuperPoint \cite{detone2018superpoint} sparse features and their descriptors, assuming $N_{sp}$ successful extractions.
+SuperPoint is preferred for its robustness over ORB features \cite{murORB2}.
+These landmarks are tracked inter-frame using a kNN matcher with ratio test \cite{lowe2004distinctive}.
+Additionally, Shi-Tomasi corners are detected to fill the remaining quota up to $N_{max}$ and tracked with the LK method.
+SuperPoint features are utilized for loop closure detection and multi-UAV matching, while LK landmarks aid ego-motion estimation.
+In feature-scarce environments, if no SuperPoint features are detected ($N_{sp}=0$), the system defaults to single-robot VIO.
+Similiar to \cite{qin2017vins}, keyframe determination is based on parallax and the count of new landmarks after feature tracking.

-Another thing worth noting is the multi-view feature tracking between different cameras on same UAV.
-It is easy to handle when using stereo input: We directly match the SuperPoint feature point and LK optical flow for the left and right cameras.
-For quad fisheye cameras, each fisheye camera will only have feature points in common with the neighboring camera's half-plane, as shown in Fig. \ref{fig:fisheye_config}.
-So we only perform feature matching on SuperPoint features in the corresponding half-planes and pre-panning the positions of these feature points according to the camera's internal and external parameters as initialization values when solving for LK optical flow.
+Upon completing per-frame tracking, multi-view feature tracking is applied across different cameras on the same UAV.
+For stereo inputs, matching SuperPoint features and LK optical flow between left and right cameras is straightforward.
+In contrast, with quad fisheye cameras, as illustrated in Fig. \ref{fig:fisheye_config}, each camera shares landmarks only within the half-plane of its neighboring camera.
+Therefore, feature matching for SuperPoint features is limited to these corresponding half-planes.
+Landmarks' positions are predicted based on the cameras' internal and external parameters, serving as initial values for solving the LK optical flow.